 Here is a tribute to legendary actress Vivien Leigh.

-Vivien Leigh (born Vivian Mary Hartley in Darjeeling, India; 1913 – 1967) was an English stage and film actress.
-She won two Academy Awards for Best Actress, for her iconic performances as Scarlett O'Hara in Gone with the Wind (1939) and Blanche DuBois in the film version of A Streetcar Named Desire (1951), a role she had also played on stage in London's West End in 1949.
+Vivien Leigh (born Vivian Mary Hartley in Darjeeling, India, 1913-1967) was an English stage and film actress.
+She won two Academy Awards for best actress, for her iconic performances as Scarlett O'Hara in Gone with the wind (1939) and Blanche DuBois in the film version of A streetcar named Desire (1951), a role she had also played on stage in London's West End in 1949.
 She also won a Tony Award for her work in the Broadway musical version of Tovarich (1963).

 Her mother tried to instill an appreciation of literature in her daughter and introduced her to the works of Hans Christian Andersen, Lewis Carroll and Rudyard Kipling, as well as stories of Greek mythology and Indian folklore.